Praise to the Lord, the Almighty: Musical settings

 Several other notable composers used the tune in chorale preludes for organ, including Johann Gottfried Walther and Johann Kirnberger.
 Max Reger also wrote preludes on the tune, as No. 24 of his 52 chorale preludes, Op.
 67, in 1902, and as part of his collection Op.
 135a.
 He also used the tune in Sieben Stücke, Op.
 145. Johann Nepomuk David composed a toccata on the melody.

 The German choral composer Hugo Distler produced a popular arrangement of the hymn for a cappella chorus, as part of his Drei kleine Choralmotetten.
+The choral arrangement by F. Melius Christiansen is the most popular choral setting of the hymn in the United States.